-Festivus is held on December 23 each year.
-In a 1997 episode of the popular television comedy, Seinfeld, this National Day was brought to the masses when Frank Costanza (played by Jerry Stiller) explains he invented the holiday in response to the commercialism of Christmas.
+Each year on December 23rd, Festivus commemorates a holiday episode of the television comedy, Seinfeld.
+In 1997, the popular television comedy brought Festivus to the masses when Frank Costanza (played by Jerry Stiller) explains he invented the holiday in response to the commercialism of Christmas.
 Its slogan is “A Festivus for the rest of us.”

 Festivus traditions derived from the television episode and the original creator have been combined over the years.

-- The Festivus pole is an unadorned aluminum pole displayed in the home.
-In the O’Keefe household, there was no pole, but instead, a clock was placed in a bag and nailed to the wall.
+- Adorn an aluminum Festivus pole to be displayed in the home.
+In the O’Keefe household, there was no pole.
+Instead, a clock was placed in a bag and nailed to the wall.

-- The traditional dinner is served during the evening.
+- Serve a traditional dinner in the evening.

-- The Airing of Grievances occurs during dinner.
+- During dinner, allow the Airing of Grievances.
 Each person takes turns describing how the others have disappointed him or her over the past year.

-- A Festivus Miracle is a frequent if unimpressive miracle.
-Carrying in all the groceries into the house for dinner without tripping or dropping one of the bags could be considered a Festivus Miracle.
+- Festivus Miracle – a frequent if unimpressive miracle.
+You may count carrying all the groceries into the house for dinner without tripping or dropping one of the bags as a Festivus Miracle.

 Festivus Song by Danny Lutz

 While watching the Seinfeld episode, count the number of miracles.
 Pick up an aluminum pole.
 Decorate it.
 Let the Airing of Grievances begin and celebrate.
 Use #Festivus to post on social media.

 Daniel O’Keefe, Reader’s Digest editor and author, created the holiday in response to family tension.
 One of its central practices is the “airing of grievances.”
 He first celebrated the day in February of 1966.
 But later, the day was recognized as it is now, on December 23 in honor of O’Keefe’s first date with his future wife.
 O’Keefe’s son wrote the Seinfeld episode featuring the celebration.